Four parents of transgender boys on the challenges and joys of raising their sons in a world that can be hostile

 Parents advocate on behalf of their trans child when they approach their school principal on how to make their child's classroom welcoming.
 They defend their child to fellow parents who have questions and to doctors who can provide their children gender-affirming health care.
 They teach their children that this world is theirs, too, and they're trying to make it better for them.

 "We are all -- all of us -- doing this work," Briggle said.
-"I don't know a single parent of a trans child who would not walk through hell and back" for their child.
+"I don't know a single parent of a trans child who would not walk through hell and back" for their child